|

 eating, sunbathing, grooming himself - and it delighted us to see it.

-stability like this, then it really does make the emotional rollercoaster
+When you reach some level of stability like this, then it really does make

-worthwhile.
-In addition, many people on the
+the emotional rollercoaster worthwhile.
+In addition, many people on

-Tanya's CRF Support Group find
+Tanya's CKD Support Group find

 that their bond with their cat is deepened as a result of the joint effort